Jonathan Ring

-Jonathan Ring (born 5 December 1991) is a Swedish professional footballer who plays for Jeju United as a left midfielder.
+Jonathan Ring (born 5 December 1991) is a Swedish professional footballer who plays for Västerås SK as a winger.

 Club career

 On 10 May 2018, Ring scored as Djurgårdens IF beat Malmö FF 3–0 in the Swedish Cup final.

 On 25 January 2022, he joined Jeju United FC of K League 1.

 Personal life

 Jonathan grew up in a sports-oriented family in Örebro, Närke.
 He is the brother of fellow footballer Sebastian Ring.